 Phil A. St. Amant, a candidate for the U.S. Senate, had made a televised speech in which he read excerpts from an affidavit provided by a local union member.
 The affidavit accused the local’s president of stealing union funds and claimed that Herman A. Thompson, a deputy sheriff, had been complicit in the theft.
 Thompson sued for libel and prevailed at trial.

 After Sullivan was decided, the trial court considered, but dismissed, a motion for a new trial.
 The intermediate appeals court reversed, finding insufficient evidence of actual malice.

 The Louisiana Supreme Court in turn reversed the appeals court, finding that St. Amant had acted “recklessly, though not knowingly” by erroneously believing he was not responsible for accuracy because he was quoting from an affidavit and by failing to verify the information it contained.

-Supreme Court says 'reckless disregard' means person seriously doubted truth, published anyway
+Court said 'reckless disregard' means person seriously doubted truth, published anyway

 Justice Byron R. White wrote the opinion for the majority, reversing the Louisiana Supreme Court.

 Acknowledging that formulating an “infallible definition” was difficult, he held that the defendant did not act with “reckless disregard” provided he published a statement in good faith.
 The standard is not whether a reasonably prudent individual would have published the statement, according to White, and failure to investigate or to consider the source’s reputation for veracity does not in itself establish bad faith.
 Instead, the defendant must be shown to have actually “entertained serious doubts as to the truth of his publication.”

 Justice Abe Fortas dissented.
 Citing Curtis Publishing Co. v.
 Butts (1967), he contended that St. Amant had a duty to attempt to verify the statement about Thompson, who, although a public official, was not the opposing candidate in the election.